emaxters/react-redux-bs4-scss-boilerplate/README.md

-# React Redux SEO - Boilerplate Project
+# React Redux - Boilerplate Project

-SEO Friendly React Boilerplate with Redux, with Bootstrap 4 for UI and Social Logins.
+React Boilerplate with Redux, with Bootstrap 4 for UI with SCSS and Social Logins.
 Most commonly used utility libraries like Moment and Lodash are included.
-Axios and Redux Promise is used to access REST APIs.
+Axios is used to access REST APIs and Thunk Used as the Middleware.

 ## Packaged Componets
 * React JS
 * Redux
 * React Router
 * Redux Form
-* Redux Promise
-* React SEO
-* React Meta tags
 * Axios
 * Lodash
 * Moment
-* React Social Login Modal
+* React Modal
+* SCSS
+* Feather Icons

 ## Setting up the Application
 1. Clone the Application from GIT